muffpy/unibuddy_exercise/README.md

 1. Update message schema (probably inside `/src/message/models`) to store tags
 2. Need to run a migration to add the tags field to all existing documents.
-3. Create an index for tags field to improve query performance when searching for message by tags (improves read perfomance but may affect write performance).
+3. (maybe) Create a compound index on conversationID and tags field for the messages collection to improve query performance when searching for message by tags.
-4. (maybe; see next question) Validate tags to ensure they meet certain criteria
+4. (maybe) Validate tags to ensure they meet certain criteria

 **Server-side**